-complete the Child's Developmental Progress form that is used for parent conferences.
-If the mentor teacher allows, you may sit in on the parent conference.
-Professional Portfolio 10 This assignment is set up to help you find employment or continue on your employment in ECE and Education.
+Ο, 0.03 PIVI ECE-10 Syllabus.
+ECI E-10-E7001 Fleid Expellence in Ea ny Childhood Education on the parent conference Professional Portfolio 16 This assignment is set up to help you find employment or continue on your employment in ECE and Education.
 You will complete a professional portfolio that includes at least the following items.
 Resume Permit information (a copy of the permit you have or what permit you will apply for when the semester is complete.)
-College Transcripts (unofficial) Philosophy statement Professional Growth Plan Website Development or LinkedIn site profile developed Letters of Recommendation Cover Letter SLO#3 Analyze personal teaching experiences to guide and inform practice.
-(LAB) Two week Curriculum Plan 10 Students will develop and implement 2 weeks of curriculum in the classroom.
-Based on child observation and assessments (including DRDPs), your eight explorations, your experiences in the classroom and discussion with your mentor teacher, you will develop a two-week curriculum for the class in which you are completing SLO#1 Apply a variety of effective approaches strategies and techniques for teaching in an early childhood classroom.
-(LAB)
+College Transcripts (unofficial) Philosophy statement Professional Growth Plan Website Development or LinkedIn site profile developed Letters of Recommendation Cover Letter 3.
+Analyze personal teaching experiences to guide and inform practice.
+Two Week Curriculum Plan 25 Students will develop and implement 2 weeks of curriculum in the classroom.
+Based on child observation and assessments (including DRDPs), your eight explorations, your experiences in the classroom and discussion with your mentor teacher, you will 1.
+Design, implement, and evaluate curriculum and environments based on observation and assessment of young children.
+(LAB) 2.
+Apply a variety of effective approaches strategies and techniques for

+0.001 101 LOE TO CYNADAS.
+ECI L-10-L10011 Icid Experience in La

+develop a two-week teaching in an early

+curriculum for the childhood classroom.

+class in (LAB)

+which you are

+completing your field

-your field experience.
-This SLO#2 Design,
+experience.
+This

-curriculum will be implement,
+curriculum will be

-implemented even on the and evaluate
+implemented even on

+the

-days you are not there so you curriculum and
+days you are not there

+so you

-must work very closely with environments
+must work very

+closely with

 the Mentor Teacher.

-S/He based on
+S/He

+must pre-approve

-must pre-approve your plan a observation &
+your plan a

-minimum of one week prior assessment of
+minimum of one week

+prior

+to your

-to your implementation.
-Plans young children.
+implementation.
+Plans

 must be very specific.

-Anyone (LAB)
+Anyone

-picking up the plan should be
+picking up the plan

+should be

-able to implement it based on
+able to implement it

+based on

-the information on the plan.
+the information on the

-Mid 0 Lab Hour Students must upload their

-Semester Hours Check-in Student Teaching Hour log.
+plan.

 Lab Hours 10 Lab hours Lab hours will need a

-and totals will be minimum to pass the course.
+totals will be minimum to pass the

+given points course.

-Evaluation given points They will be graded as
+They will be graded

+as

 follows:

-105 -108+ hours - 10 pts
+105 -108+ hours - 10

+pts

-100 -104 hours - 8 pts 95 - 99 hours - 6 pts
+100 -104 hours - 8 pts

+95 - 99 hours - 6 pts

 85 - 94 hours - 4 pts

-74 - 84 hours - 2 pts

-Under 74 hours - 0 pts
+74 4 - 84 hours - 2 pts Un nder 74 hours - 0 pts

-onder 74 hours to pes